EISTW/OpenLdocs/docs/documentation/guides/reference_guide.md

 **Note:** If both column and row of the cell have a data type specified, the data type of the column is taken.

-<a name="spr_column_descirption"></a>
+<a name="spr_column_description"></a>
-To describe any column in a spreadsheet, a corresponding column must be added with the column header //\<columnName\>.
-The name following // must match the name of the column being described.
-Spaces are allowed in the headers of description columns.
-A simplified syntax may be used for referencing cells.
+To provide descriptions for spreadsheet columns, you can add a dedicated description column with a header in the format //<ColumnName>.
+The name following // must exactly match the header of the column being described.
+Description columns allow spaces in their headers and are used solely to explain the purpose or meaning of data columns.

 ![](ref_guide_images/RG_SR_Column_Description.png)

-*Formula Column Description*
+*Formula column description*

 In OpenL Rule Services, spreadsheet output can be customized by adding or removing rows and columns to display as described in [Spreadsheet Result Output Customization](#spreadsheet-result-output-customization).